 Don’t overfill cookware.
-Use the pan sizes recommended in recipes instead of trying to get by with smaller ones.
-Ideally, you want a least an inch of space between the surface of whatever you’re cooking and the top of the pan.
+Ideally, you want a least an inch of space between the surface of whatever you’re cooking and the top of the dish.
 If you don’t have that much space, put an empty baking sheet on the bottom rack to catch drips.

 Line the Oven Floor Properly

 Never line your oven with aluminum foil, even if that’s how your grandmother did it.
 Foil can fuse to the floor of modern ovens and cause fires, plus it voids your warranty.
-Instead, use a removable, washable oven liner*, and you may never have to clean your oven again.
-When a spill happens, you just pull out the liner and rinse it off — it’s that easy.
+A removable, washable oven liner is a safer alternative.
+When a spill happens, you just pull out the liner and rinse it off.